-- 8. In or about early 2003, a position for Battalion Chief in the SBFD opened up.
-Pursuant to the procedures set forth above, SBFD offered the position to Mr. Kulikoff, who accepted the promotion in March 2003 and thereafter served as Battalion Chief.
-Mr. Lewis then moved up to number one on the ranking list in the event another opening for Battalion Chief occurred and Mr. Moon moved up to number two. - 9.
-Because of violations of SBFD policies governing employment and professional conduct, Mr. Kulikoff was placed on administrative leave at the end of 2003.
-He remained on administrative leave until September 2004 when he was granted industrial disability retirement and left the SBFD.
-This created a new Battalion Chief opening. - 10.
-Mr. Lewis earned his position as Battalion Chief, as well as the associated pay rate and related deferred compensation in the form of a pension, prior to October 2004.
-Mr. Lewis had a vested earned right to the position, compensation and deferred compensation, and other benefits of a Battalion Chief.
+19. In or about early 2003, a position for Battalion Chief in the SBFD opened up.
+9 Pursuant to the procedures set forth above, SBFD offered the position to Mr. Kulikoff, who 10 accepted the promotion in March 2003 and thereafter served as Battalion Chief.
+Mr. Lewis then 11 moved up to number one on the ranking list in the event another opening for Battalion Chief 12 occurred, and Mr. Moon moved up to number two on the ranking list.
+13

+20. Because of violations of SBFD policies governing employment and professional conduct, Mr. Kulikoff was placed on administrative leave at the end of 2003.
+He remained on 15 administrative leave until September 2004 when he was granted industrial disability retirement 16 and left the SBFD.
+This created a new Battalion Chief opening.
+17

+21. Mr. Lewis had earned the position as Battalion Chief, as well as the associated 18 pay rate and related deferred compensation in the form of a pension, prior to October 2004.
+Mr. 19 Lewis had a vested earned right to the position, compensation and deferred compensation, and 20 other benefits of a Battalion Chief.
+21